jonas-fuchs/BAMdash/README.md

 - `A58Y` - Exchange at pos 58 from A to Y
 - `A58YY`- Exchange at pos 58 from A to Y and insertion of an additional Y
-- `FA58Y`- Exchange at pos 58 from A to Y and deletion of the prior F
+- `AF58Y`- Exchange at pos 58 from A to Y and deletion of the following F
 - `A58fsX` - Frameshift at pos 58

 ## Example